top of page

 A Living Practice

 Mindfulness is not something to achieve.
-It unfolds gradually and deepens through practice.
-At times it can feel challenging, confronting, or unfamiliar.
-That difficulty is often where meaningful therapeutic work takes place.
+It unfolds gradually, through practice, through setback, through returning again.
+At times it can feel challenging, confronting, or simply out of reach.
+That difficulty is often where the most meaningful work takes place.

-Over time, mindfulness becomes less of an exercise and more of a way of living.
-It supports greater presence, compassion, and agency in both therapy and daily life.
-It becomes a foundation for deeper self-understanding and a resource for navigating difficulty with more steadiness and choice.
+Over time, mindfulness becomes less of an exercise and more of a way of living, a foundation for greater self-understanding, and a resource for navigating difficulty with more steadiness and choice.

 CONTACT